-From humble beginnings, Taylor's has come to be a part of the very fabric of the University of Oregon, mirroring the University's own rise to national prominence.
+Taylor's Bar and Grill has come to be a part of the very fabric of the University of Oregon, mirroring the University's own rise to national prominence.
 Founded in 1922 by father and son Fred and Hersch Taylor, Taylor’s has now serviced the campus community for almost a century.
-Taylor’s first rose to prominence through promotion of live music, bringing many major acts to Eugene such as appearances by B.B.
+Taylor’s first rose to prominence through promotion of live music, bringing many major acts to Eugene, including appearances by B.B.
 King in the 70’s, Blues Traveler in the 80’s, and Widespread Panic in the 90’s.
-Indeed Taylor’s has always moved with the times.
+Indeed, Taylor’s consistently moves with the times.

-Taylor’s has always enjoyed a close relationship with Oregon Athletics, remaining a regular watering hole for athletes and fans from the days when Oregon hoped to contend in the Poylan Weed-Eater Independence Bowl to it’s recent appearances in two National Championship games, Taylor's has proudly hosted its fellow ducks.
+Taylor’s has always enjoyed a close relationship with Oregon Athletics, remaining a regular watering hole for athletes and fans.
+From the days when Oregon hoped to contend in the Poylan Weed-Eater Independence Bowl, to it’s recent appearances in two National Championship games, Taylor's has proudly hosted its fellow ducks.